Staticky1/staticky1.github.io/_posts/2014-07-18-Volumetric-Cloud-Material-and-Dynamic-Weather-System.markdown

 In this project, I expanded upon Unreal Engine’s default volumetric cloud system to create a custom volumetric cloud material and a dynamic weather system driven by data assets.

-Dissatisfied with the limitations of the default cloud settings, I designed a new material to intergate into the unreal volumetric cloud system from scratch, gaining extensive experience in volumetric rendering, ray casting, and ray marching, as well as optimizing performance for real-time applications.
+Dissatisfied with the limitations of the default cloud settings, I designed a new material to intergate into the unreal volumetric cloud system from scratch, gaining some experience in volumetric rendering, ray casting, and ray marching, as well as optimizing performance for real-time applications.

 ![cloud2](img/clouds/clouds2.jpg)
 ![cloud5](img/clouds/Clouds5.jpg)